A shrub to 3 m tall and slow growing.

 It grows in far northern Queensland in rainforests, from Ingham to Cooktown.

-The leaves are opposite and glossy-green, somewhat leathery, with the lower surface much paler, ranging from lanceolate to elliptic, to about 18 cm long and 5 cm wide, with a long pointy (acuminate) tip.
+Syzygium spp. have simple and opposite leaves.
+In this species, the leaves are glossy-green, somewhat leathery, with the lower surface much paler, ranging from lanceolate to elliptic, to about 18 cm long and 5 cm wide, with a long pointy (acuminate) tip.
 The large oil glands can be seen with a hand lens and are numerous and translucent.
 The new growth is red to bronze and very attractive.

 The fruit of Syzygium is a succulent structure – closely resembling a berry or a drupe.
 Sometimes there is one seed (drupe) and sometimes more (berry).
 In this species, they are white and elliptic in shape, to about 20 mm long by 15 mm wide.
 They can be used to make jam.